1157 Arabia: Orbit and classification

 Arabia is a non-family asteroid from the main belt's background population.
 It orbits the Sun in the outer asteroid belt at a distance of 2.7–3.6 AU once every 5 years and 8 months (2,073 days).
 Its orbit has an eccentricity of 0.14 and an inclination of 10° with respect to the ecliptic.

 The body's observation arc begins at Heidelberg in December 1930, more than a year after its official discovery observation.

 Physical characteristics

 Arabia is an assumed carbonaceous C-type asteroid, while the measured albedos are rather typical for a stony composition (see below).

 Rotation period

-In June 2008, a rotational lightcurve of Arabia was obtained from photometric observations by Peter Caspari at the BDI Observatory (E18) near Sydney, Australia.
+In June 2008, Peter Caspari obtained a rotational lightcurve of Arabia from photometric observations at the BDI Observatory (E18) near Sydney, Australia.
 Lightcurve analysis gave a rotation period of 15.225 hours with a brightness amplitude of 0.37 magnitude (U=3-).

 Diameter and albedo

 According to the surveys carried out by the Japanese Akari satellite and the NEOWISE mission of NASA's Wide-field Infrared Survey Explorer, Arabia measures 29.01 and 29.113 kilometers in diameter and its surface has an albedo of 0.211 and 0.247, respectively.
 The Collaborative Asteroid Lightcurve Link assumes a standard albedo for carbonaceous asteroids of 0.057 and calculates a much larger diameter of 55.67 kilometers based on an absolute magnitude of 10.0.